Standards and Emerging Issues Advisory Group Members

 Virginia Tech

-Jennifer R. Joe, Ph.D., CPA, is the John E. Peterson Professor in the Accounting and Information Systems Department of the Pamplin College of Business at Virginia Tech.
+Jennifer R. Joe, Ph.D., CPA, is the John E. Peterson Professor of Accounting in the Pamplin College of Business at Virginia Tech.
 She is an award-winning researcher who studies the role and impact of auditors and valuation specialists in financial reporting, and diversity and inclusion in the accounting profession.
-Her work, including studies on auditors’ use of artificial intelligence, audit regulation, and auditors’ evaluation of corporate internal controls, is published in leading accounting journals.
-Dr. Joe is an editor at The Accounting Review, a member of the Inaugural Board of Trustees of the American Accounting Association Foundation, and President of the Auditing Section of the American Accounting Association (2023-2024).
+Her work, including studies on auditors’ use of artificial intelligence, audit regulation, and auditors’ evaluation of corporate internal controls, is published in leading journals.
+Dr. Joe is an editor at The Accounting Review (2023-2026), a member of the Inaugural Board of Trustees of the American Accounting Association Foundation and the AAA Investment Committee, and President of the Auditing Section of the American Accounting Association (2023-2024).
 She is actively engaged with the accounting profession and business community.
 Dr. Joe is a frequent keynote speaker and presenter at corporate and academic events and professional education programs.
 She enjoys volunteering on academic and civic boards and advocating for inclusive excellence in higher education.

 Jeffrey P. Mahoney, J.D., CPA